We found 8 providers with an interest in gastrointestinal problems and who accept Humana ChoiceCare Network near Oak Lawn, IL.

 Relevant Interests: , inflammatory bowel disease, colon problems, hemorrhoids, acid reflux (GERD)

-Dr. Ajay Bajaj is an adult gastroenterologist in Burbank, IL, Oakbrook Terrace, IL, and Chicago, IL.
-His patients gave him an average rating of 3.5 out of 5 stars.
-Dr. Bajaj is professionally affiliated with Holy Cross Hospital, Adventist Hinsdale Hospital, and Little Company of Mary Health Providers Network.
-He is in-network for Blue Cross/Blue Shield, Coventry, and Preferred Network Access (PNA), in addition to other insurance carriers.
-New patients are welcome to contact his office for an appointment.
-He attended Jawaharlal Nehru Medical College for medical school and subsequently trained at Chicago Medical School for residency.
+Dr. Ajay Bajaj is a gastroenterologist in Burbank, IL, Oakbrook Terrace, IL, and Chicago, IL.
+Dr. Bajaj's average rating from his patients is 3.5 stars out of 5.
+He is professionally affiliated with Holy Cross Hospital, Adventist Hinsdale Hospital, and Little Company of Mary Health Providers Network.
+He is an in-network provider for Blue Cross/Blue Shield, Coventry, and Preferred Network Access (PNA), as well as other insurance carriers.
+He welcomes new patients.
+He is a graduate of Jawaharlal Nehru Medical College.
+Dr. Bajaj trained at Chicago Medical School for his residency.
 Dr. Bajaj (or staff) is conversant in Urdu, Spanish, and Polish.

 Relevant Interests: , colon problems